vanities/vanities.github.io/_posts/2025-04-09-the-rise-of-the-no-coder.markdown

 categories: jekyll update
 ---

 With the rise of AI coding, begat the [Vibe Coder](https://serce.me/posts/2025-31-03-there-is-no-vibe-engineering), with vibe coding leading the charge into a new era of software development.
-Vibe coding is not _Clean Code_.
+Vibe coding is not [_Clean Code_](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
 It’s not meticulously crafted TDD.
 It’s not your senior engineer nitpicking your tabs vs spaces on your PR.

 It’s a vibe.

 And that vibe?
 It’s usually one of ✨just make it work✨, often fueled by AI pair programmers that never sleep and never argue.

 "Make it work" is missing the "make it good" part.
 It’s the difference between a quick hack and a well-structured solution.
 It’s the difference between a codebase that’s easy to maintain and one that’s a tangled mess.
+Software Engineering is the act of "making it good", because there will always be another person that reads your code (including you a month later when you forget.)

 But as I’ve transitioned from classic pair programming to AI-assisted development, I’ve noticed some troubling patterns that pull us away from the collaborative art of software building and push us into a new kind of chaos.